 While this is a good thing—because it means your systems are secure—it can be a hassle if you need to get into an account quickly.
 Without your true IP address, you can’t always use systems that automatically know your location.
 If you’re searching for the nearest restaurant, for instance, you might have to manually enter your zip code before the search happens.

 One last thing: VPNs are well-known to cause internet connection issues and other headaches.
 This can be avoided by using reliable software and providers.
 Virtual private networks have come a long way in the past few years.
-For more information, take a look at our VPN Buying Guides.

 A VPN can hide many things from the outside world; most of that has to do with your IP address.
 By masking your IP address, a VPN can keep you safe and anonymous, while encryption can keep your sensitive data from getting into the wrong hands.